About Mount Scoria

 - Read more about Mount Scoria's nature, culture and history.

-Mount Scoria Conservation Park and its unusual basalt columns are culturally significant to the Gaangalu Nation People.
+Mount Scoria Conservation Park and its unusual basalt columns are culturally significant to the Gangulu Nation People.
 Please help protect the mountain by observing the following guidelines.

-- Respect Gaangalu Nation People’s culture.
-Indigenous sites represent thousands of years of living culture of special significance to the Gaangalu Nation People.
+- Respect Gangulu Nation People’s culture.
+Indigenous sites represent thousands of years of living culture of special significance to the Gangulu Nation People.
 These sites are easily damaged and irreplaceable.
 Look at, enjoy, but do not touch them.